department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/service-inside.md

 ### Can I get disability benefits from VA?

-You may be able to get disability benefits if you have 1 or more illnesses believed to be caused by Agent Orange and you served in:
+You may be able to get disability benefits if you have 1 or more illnesses believed to be caused by Agent Orange and you served in **one or both** of the following places:

 - Vietnam (including aboard a ship on the inland waterways) for any length of time between January 9, 1962, and May 7, 1975, **or**
 - The Korean Demilitarized Zone for any length of time between April 1, 1968, and August 31, 1971